rycolab/website/content/classes/aflt-s24/main.md

 To give early feedback, a *proposal* is due midway through the course (**15.4.2024**).
 See the [course Moodle page](https://moodle-app2.let.ethz.ch/course/view.php?id=21954) for the submission link.

-The teaching staff has compiled a list of recent papers, listed below, whose replication would make for a great project, but students should feel free to come up with other ideas as well.
+The teaching staff has compiled a list of recent papers, listed below, whose replication would make for a great project, and some additional [project ideas](https://docs.google.com/document/d/1UR11TA2DUmyhYmKxzA2m8KFKyr2YYdP1AeAubnLqmfc/edit?usp=sharing).
+However, students should feel free to come up with other ideas as well!
 <table class="table">
   <head>
     <base target="_blank">